MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 4: Deploy to test stage

-Now, we'll deploy some content to the test stage.
+Now, we deploy some content to the test stage.

 1. From the development stage of the deployment content view, select **Show more**.